DanielaValero/second-brain/notesbook/zettelkasten/projects 🧾/app-in-my-music/draft-ideas.md.md

 - Recommend and promote alternative, indie-web-like, new music, new music sources (ie: flow state, fip radio, etc)
 - Find in those whatever they are playing

-Tech
-- Some web framework
-- Rust/Go/Clojure
-- Docker/k8s/kafta and all that lingo
-- Open source

 ### Music streaming APIS
 https://rapidapi.com/search/music